 Juvenile idiopathic arthritis (JIA) is uncommon.
-The cause is unknown, but there seems to be a genetic predisposition as well as autoimmune and autoinflammatory pathophysiology.
-JIA is distinct from adult rheumatoid arthritis, despite occasional similarities.
+The cause of JIA is unknown, but there seems to be a genetic predisposition as well as autoimmune and autoinflammatory pathophysiology.
+The vast majority of children with JIA have a disease that is distinct from adult rheumatoid arthritis (RA), but in 3 to 5% of children with JIA, the disease is analogous to adult RA.

 Many of these categories likely include more than one disease but are useful to help group children with a similar prognosis and response to treatment.
 Also, children sometimes move to different categories during the course of their illness.

-Oligoarticular JIA is the most common form and usually affects young girls.
-It is characterized by involvement of ≤ 4 joints during the first 6 mo of disease.
-Oligoarticular JIA is further divided into 2 types: persistent (always ≤ 4 joints involved) and extended (≥ 5 joints involved after the first 6 mo of disease).
+Oligoarticular JIA is the most common form and typically affects young girls.
+It is characterized by involvement of ≤ 4 joints during the first 6 months of disease.
+Oligoarticular JIA is further divided into 2 types: persistent (always ≤ 4 joints involved) and extended (≥ 5 joints involved after the first 6 months of disease).

 Polyarticular JIA is the second most common form.
 It affects ≥ 5 joints at onset and is divided into 2 types: RF negative and RF positive.
 Typically, young girls are RF negative and have a better prognosis.
-The RF-positive type typically occurs in adolescent girls and is often similar to adult RA.
+The RF-positive type typically occurs in adolescent girls and is analogous to adult rheumatoid arthritis.
 In both types, arthritis can be symmetric and frequently involves the small joints.

 Enthesitis-related arthritis involves arthritis and enthesitis (painful inflammation at the insertion of tendons and ligaments).
-It is more common among older boys who may subsequently develop classic features of one of the spondyloarthritides such as ankylosing spondylitis or reactive arthritis.
-The arthritis tends to be in the lower extremities and asymmetric.
-The HLA-B27 allele is more common in this form of JIA.
+It is more common among older boys, and these patients may subsequently develop arthritis of their axial skeleton (sacroiliac and lumbar spine).
+Enthesitis-related arthritis tends to be in the lower extremities and asymmetric.
+The human leukocyte antigen–B27 (HLA-B27) allele is more common in this form of JIA.

 Psoriatic JIA has a bimodal age distribution.
 One peak occurs in young girls, and the other peak occurs in older males and females (who are equally affected).
 It is associated with psoriasis, dactylitis (swollen digits), nail pits, or a family history of psoriasis in a 1st-degree relative.
 Arthritis is frequently oligoarticular.